-The unearthing of women’s voices through oral histories has led to the revisiting, not only of women’s history, but of history in general.
-Revisiting women’s narratives can lead to a serious reconsideration of our history and many of our assumptions about the past and the future.
+In recent decades unearthing women’s voices through oral histories has led to the revisiting of both women’s history as well as history in general.
+By prompting us to seriously reconsider our history, revisiting women’s narratives can thus lead us to reconsider many of our assumptions about the past and the future.

-The Women and Memory Forum seeks to fill this gap and provide resources for the wider community of researchers, activists and students through the establishment of an Oral History Library.
-In the first phase of this project approximately 100 oral interviews were conducted with women over 75 years of age who played effective roles in public life.
-These narratives have provided the research team with the necessary preliminary data to rethink the project and define some of the possible cultural outcomes that can be achieved.
-In the second phase of the project, the group has redefined its target group of interviewees using a thematic approach.
+The Women and Memory Forum seeks to fill this gap by providing resources for the wider community of researchers, activists and students through the establishment of an Oral History Library.
+In the first phase of this project approximately 100 oral interviews were conducted with women over 75 years of age who played prominent roles in public life.
+These narratives provided the research team with the necessary preliminary data to re-examine the parameters of the project as well as define some of its likely cultural outcomes.
+In the second phase of the project, the group redefined its target group of interviewees using a thematic approach.

 In line with this project, in light of recent political events, and towards the long term aim of supporting and empowering women politically, the WMF has started a large documentation project about the participation of women of different ages in the public sphere.
 This project documents and records the impact of events in Egypt since the outbreak of the revolution of January 25, 2011.
 WMF researchers have conducted a large number of interviews with women activists, collecting their stories and experiences during a distinctive time of wide-scale political change.
 We have also launched a digital archive of oral history which contains these interviews.
 This is constantly being updated.
 Please click the link below to view the archive: